smbutterfield/ibmt17-18/_16-intro-to-modulation/a1-ex-definingmod.md

 ## What is a modulation?

-A *modulation* occurs when a tonal piece of music changes the tonic pitch from one pitch to another.
-Most musicians understand this concept on a basic level, but there are a few common misconceptions.
+A *modulation* occurs in a tonal piece of music when the tonic pitch changes.
+Most musicians understand this concept on an intuitive level, but there are a few common misconceptions.
-- Modulations are sometimes referred to as a "key change", but this can be confusing because the key signature does not necessarily need to be altered for a modulation to occur.
+- Modulations are sometimes referred to as a "key change", but the key signature does not necessarily need to be altered for a modulation to occur.
+Repeated accidentals are a more consistent hint that a modulation may have happened.
-- The term key change also does not account for the fact that a shift between the parallel major and minor modes (e.g. C major to C minor) is *not* a modulation but could necessitate a change of key signature.
+- The term "key change" also does not account for the fact that a shift between the parallel major and minor modes (e.g. C major to C minor) is *not* a modulation but do have different key signatures.
 This is a shift in mode -- not a modulation -- because the tonic does not change.

 ## Key relationships

-To begin studying modulations, we will look at modulations between closely-related keys. *Closely-related keys* are keys that are within one accidental of each other.
+In our first studies of modulation, we will look at modulations between closely-related keys. *Closely-related keys* are keys that are within one accidental of each other.
 Each key has five closely-related keys.
-Try to come up with the closely-related keys for:
+To practice, write the closely-related keys for:
 - C major
 - A minor
 - C-sharp major